benjyongzh/hdb-data-db-updater/README.md

   - `uv run uvicorn main:app --host 0.0.0.0 --port 8000 --reload`

 Notes
-- Python version: The Pipfile declares Python 3.10.
+- Python version: Use a Python 3.10+ interpreter.
 If needed, you can direct `uv` to use/install a specific version, e.g. `uv run --python 3.10 python --version`.
 - The `.venv/` folder is already ignored by `.gitignore`.

 **Start the app**